-Any death in service benefit provided by your employer will cease once your contract ends, otherwise your life insurance provision shouldn’t change in any way when you enter retirement unless you’ve specifically arranged for cover to expire on this date.
+Your life insurance provision shouldn’t change in any way when you enter retirement unless you’ve specifically arranged for cover to expire on this date.

 So, for example, if you have a fixed-term insurance plan that expires when you reach 65 years of age and you retire at 60, your cover still has five years left to run.

 As outlined above, if you’ve recently entered retirement it may be a good opportunity to review your life cover as you may feel that your needs have now changed.
 This is where we can help.

 If you make an enquiry, we can arrange for an advisor we work with to get in touch and discuss your existing coverage.

 What are the best life insurance solutions?

 The best life cover solutions will depend upon your specific reasons for wanting the cover.
 In this regard there are two options to consider:

 Fixed-term insurance policies can provide cover for a set period of time and stops once you reach the end of the policy; the term you pick (for example 10 or 15) will determine what age you will be once it ends.
 This type of insurance will likely be the more affordable option of the two.

 However, in the case of wanting to cover a need such as funeral expenses or an inheritance tax liability, there’s no sure way of knowing when a claim would need to be made.
 On this basis, whole life insurance (providing cover whenever death occurs) may be more appropriate.